Keanna-K/AutoTransformR/README.md

 | Brenden Everitt | [everittB](https://github.com/everittB) |
 | Rayce Rossum | [RayceRossum](https://github.com/RayceRossum) |

-To contribute to this project, you must adhere to the terms outlined in our our [Code of Conduct.](https://github.com/UBC-MDS/AutoTransformR/blob/master/CONDUCT.md)
+To contribute to this project, you must adhere to the terms outlined in our [Code of Conduct.](https://github.com/UBC-MDS/AutoTransformR/blob/master/CONDUCT.md)

 ## Overview